mn1/disease_trends/README.md

     python mysite/manage.py runserver 0:8000

-Navigate your browser to http://127.0.0.1:8000 to see the web application..
+Navigate your browser to http://127.0.0.1:8000 to see the web application.

+## Terms and conditions

+This makes Django start a webserver.
+It is not recommended for production environments.
+When something goes wrong, you might see embarassing debug messages revealing the internals of the web application.